Coding-Squad/Frontend-Admin-Portal-Angular2/README.md

 If your are running this project for the first time then you have to install all the dependencies (NG valor, Angular material ..) with `npm install`

-### you can use one of this 3 accounts to login to the client portal

-- amine : amine
-- haouala : haouala
+### The access is reserved to the admin so you have to use his account

 - admin : admin

 ## Tools used